istgaips/invite/views/people.md

   <img src="images/rui.png" alt="" />
 </span>

-Is currently an assistant professor at the Computer Science Department of Instituto Superior Técnico – Technical University of Lisbon (IST-UTL), where he teaches courses on User Centred Design, Social Intelligent Agents and Game Design and Development.
+Rui Prada currently an assistant professor at the Computer Science Department of Instituto Superior Técnico – Technical University of Lisbon (IST-UTL), where he teaches courses on User Centred Design, Social Intelligent Agents and Game Design and Development.